FitGenie-App/fitgenie-app.github.io/chat.md

 - Breakpoint-based stacking and spacing.
 - Adaptive icon and text sizing for touch-friendly UX.
 ```
-**Influence to Project:** Brought insight on how to structure the Key Features section with an appealing visual.
+**Influence to Project:** Brought insight on how to structure the "Key Features" section with an appealing visual.

 <br/>